SonakshiGoyal/Automobile-Data-Analysis/README.md

 ## Automobile-Data-Analysis

-# CarScrunity App
+# CarScrutiny App
-CarScrunity is a project based on Data Analytics that I have developed as a part of Microsoft Engage’22.
+CarScrutiny is a project based on Data Analytics that I have developed as a part of Microsoft Engage’22.
 This web application demonstrates how the Automotive Industry could harness data to make informed decisions.
 _______________________________________________________________________________________________________________________________________________________________________
 ### Technology Stack:
 **Backend**:Python